canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 ### The problem

-Let’s allow the user to enter an _email_ and _password_ and click _Sign Up_.
+Let’s allow the user to enter an _email_ and _password_ and click "_Sign Up_".
 When this happens, we’ll `POST` this data to `/api/users`.
 Once the user is created, we’ll want to update the `sessionPromise` property to have a promise with a _session-like_ object.

 A promise with a _session-like_ object looks like: